Run a self-hosted agent behind a web proxy

 ./config.cmd --proxyurl http://127.0.0.1:8888 --proxyusername "myuser" --proxypassword "mypass"

-We store your proxy credential securely on each platform.
+We store your proxy credential responsibly on each platform to prevent accidental leakage.
 On Linux, the credential is encrypted with a symmetric key based on the machine ID.
 On macOS, we use the Keychain.
 On Windows, we use the Credential Store.

 Agent version 122.0, which shipped with TFS 2018 RTM, has a known issue configuring as a service on Windows.